raphamorim/react-tv/README.md

 ## About React-TV

 React-TV is an ecosystem for TV based React applications (from the renderer to CLI for pack/build applications).
-At the moment we're focusing on WebOS and SmartTV.
+At the moment we're focusing on webOS and SmartTV.
 React-TV's aims to be a better tool for building and developing fast for TVs.

 ### Understanding the Problem